icl-rocketry/injectorCFDModelling/README.md

 -hexahedral would be preferable.
 Refinement of current tet mesh using snappyHexMesh may produce this result, however this doesnt address the first point.  <br>
     -hexahedral meshes create better results with smaller number of cells I <em>think</em>.
 People who are versed in OF said so.<br></p>

+<h3>new mesh (hex/poly)</h3>

+-geometry from patches in fusion "ICLR/COTS 10K 2020/Propulsion/cfd"

+-following József Nagy's multiphase project, where he creates a mesh from a geometry defined by stl files

 <h2>solvers</h2>
 <h3>CIRA</h3>
 <p>-interPhaseChangeFoam  <br>